bbortt/assembler-binary-2-base32/README.md

 // Shift until the first 5 bits left
 0001 234
 ```

-But to calculate the next 5 bits I realized that i need the second byte too.
+But to calculate the next 5 bits I realized that i needed the second byte too.
 I ended up like this:
 ```
 // Read first byte and some zeros
 1234 5678 | 0000 0000